VISHALKR1264/Text_Editor/README.md

 # Text_Editor
-Text_Editor Project in Java by Code-clause
+Text_Editor Project in Java using Swing